OH-Blog Logo

 Amish Country

-Spanning five counties, Ohio’s Amish Country offers a chance to unplug and sample a simpler way of life.
+Located in central Ohio and spanning five counties, Amish Country offers a chance to unplug and sample a simpler way of life.
 Tour the backroads, dine on homestyle recipes passed down for generations or visit the Amish and Mennonite Heritage Center.
 Shop for antiques, handcrafted furniture, homemade soap, quilts and quilting supplies.
-Camp or stay at a bed-and-breakfast, hotel or inn.

 Franklin Park Conservatory and Botanical Gardens